leetun788/netprobe/README.md

 # netprobe

-Stateless network probe for home lab monitoring.
-Probes targets via ICMP, HTTP, and DNS, exposes results on a small Flask web server.
+Mostly vibecoded network probe.
+Probes targets via ICMP, HTTP, and DNS.
+Outputs a HTML page for visual state of a certain gateway, and text formats for grafana / uptimekuma

 ## Endpoints